-Bleomycin-induced apoptosis of the alveolar epithelium is dependent on LPA1.
+Bleomycin-induced Apoptosis of the Alveolar Epithelium Is Dependent on LPA1

-Bleomycin delivered as a single intratracheal challenge has been demonstrated to lead to the rapid appearance of apoptosis in both bronchial and alveolar epithelial cells.
-This early phase of apoptosis resolves, but is followed by another wave of apoptosis in the second week postchallenge (11).
+Bleomycin delivered as a single intratracheal challenge has been demonstrated to lead to the rapid appearance of apoptosis in bronchial and alveolar epithelial cells.
+This early phase of apoptosis resolves but is followed by another wave of apoptosis in the second week after challenge (11).
 To determine if LPA-LPA1 signaling influenced epithelial cell apoptosis during the development of pulmonary fibrosis, we first compared the time course of alveolar epithelial apoptosis induced by bleomycin in the lung parenchyma of WT and LPA1 KO mice.
-TUNEL staining of lung sections from mice sacrificed at multiple time points following bleomycin challenge demonstrated that the early phase of apoptosis was significantly attenuated in the absence of LPA1 expression (Figure 1A - C).
-Minimal numbers of TUNEL+ cells were present in the lungs of both WT and LPA1 KO mice at baseline on day 0, prior to bleomycin challenge (Supplemental Figure E1A, B).
-The number of TUNEL+ cells increased in the alveolar epithelium of WT mice at day 1 after bleomycin challenge, remained elevated at day 3, and declined at day 5 (Figure 1A, C).
-The number of TUNEL+ cells in the alveolar epithelium of LPA1 KO mice increased to levels similar to those of WT mice at day 1 post-bleomycin, but declined earlier.
-Consequently at day 3 post-challenge, TUNEL+ cells were reduced by 67% in LPA1 KO compared to WT mice (Figure 1B, C).
+TUNEL staining of lung sections from mice killed at multiple time points after bleomycin challenge demonstrated that the early phase of apoptosis was significantly attenuated in the absence of LPA1 expression (Figures 1A-1C).
+Minimal numbers of TUNEL+ cells were present in the lungs of WT and LPA1 KO mice at baseline on Day 0 before bleomycin challenge (see Figures E1A and E1B in the online supplement).
+The number of TUNEL+ cells increased in the alveolar epithelium of WT mice at Day 1 after bleomycin challenge, remained elevated at Day 3, and declined at Day 5 (Figures 1A and 1C).
+The number of TUNEL+ cells in the alveolar epithelium of LPA1 KO mice increased to levels similar to those of WT mice at Day 1 after bleomycin challenge